<i>Pseudopanax arboreus</i>(Pseudopanax arboreus) hero image

 Pseudopanax arboreus

-Not Threatened
+Not specified

-Image credit: Five Finger (Pseudopanax arboreus) - Photo by Wikipedia contributors, via Wikipedia
+Image credit: Five Finger (Pseudopanax arboreus) - photo by Wikipedia contributors, via Wikipedia

 Plant Description

-Five Finger (Pseudopanax arboreus), also known as whauwhaupaku or puahou, is a native New Zealand tree belonging to the family Araliaceae.
+Five Finger ( Pseudopanax arboreus ), also known as whauwhaupaku or puahou, is a native New Zealand tree belonging to the family Araliaceae Discover more aboutNew Zealand.
 It is a common, fast-growing, multi-branched tree that can reach up to 8 meters tall, though typically 4-6 meters, with brittle branches and branchlets.
-Its most distinctive feature is its glossy, hand-shaped, comāpound leaves, which typically have five to seven leaflets radiating from a central stalk, giving it the common name "five-finger."
+Its most distinctive feature is its glossy, hand-shaped, compound leaves, which typically have five to seven leaflets radiating from a central stalk, giving it the common name "five-finger."
 These leaflets are obovate-oblong to oblong-cuneate, thinly leathery (coriaceous), and have coarsely serrated or toothed edges.
 The petioles (leaf stalks) are about 15-20 cm long, sheathing the branchlet at the base, and the petiolules (stalks of the leaflets) are pale green and about 3-5 cm long.
 It produces small, sweet-scented flowers, usually unisexual, that are about 5 mm in diameter.
-These flowers are typically white to pink-flushed and appear in comāpound terminal panicles with numerous rays and umbellules.
+These flowers are typically white to pink-flushed and appear in compound terminal panicles with numerous rays and umbellules.
 Flowering occurs in winter (June to August in New Zealand).
 The flowers are followed by fleshy, very dark purple, laterally compressed fruits, 5-8 mm in diameter, which contain 2-3 wrinkled seeds.
 These fruits are enjoyed by birds from August to February.

 Quick Facts